gluetooth/DiscogsParser/README.md

 # DiscogsParser
-A very simple and crude PHP script to parse CSV dumps from Discogs.
+A very simple and crude PHP>=5.4 script to parse CSV dumps from Discogs.

 ## Usage
 * Dump your record collection to CSV in Discogs